Sean Labanowski

-Sean Leon Labanowski (שון לבנובסקי; born December 9, 1992) is an Israeli-American professional basketball player for Hapoel Afula of the Israeli National League.
+Sean Leon Labanowski (שון לבנובסקי; born December 9, 1992) is an Israeli-American professional basketball player.

 Early life

 Labanowski was born in Boynton Beach, Florida.
 Labanowski lived his first 6 years in the United States before growing up in Hefer Valley, Israel.
 He played for Beitar Binyamina youth team and Sharet Netanya high school team.
 Labanowski joined Maccabi Tel Aviv youth team in his late teens.

 Professional career

 In 2010, Labanowski started his professional career with Maccabi Tel Aviv.
 On May 12, 2011, he made his professional debut in a playoff win over Barak Netanya.

 On September 8, 2011, Labanowski signed a three-year deal with Maccabi Haifa.

 On November 28, 2012, Labanowski was loaned to Maccabi Kiryat Bialik of the Israeli National League.
 In 22 games played for Kiryat Bialik, he averaged 10 points and 4.4 rebounds per game.

 On August 21, 2013, Labanowski signed a three-year deal with Maccabi Ashdod.

 On February 14, 2018, Labanowski signed with Hapoel Gilboa Galil for the rest of the season.
 Labanowski helped Gilboa Galil to reach the 2018 Israeli League Playoffs, where they eventually lost to Hapoel Jerusalem.

 On August 1, 2018, Labanowski signed a one-year contract extension with Gilboa Galil.

 On July 23, 2019, Labanowski signed with Hapoel Afula of the Israeli National League for the 2019–20 season.